andreasdr/minitscript/README.md

 ## 4.2.
 Byte arrays

 A byte array is a sequence of byte values.
 Bytes are the smallest atomic values a CPU does handle.
-A byte has a value of 0...255.
 Using bit math you can also manipulate byte values at bit scope.

+To write and read from byte array you can use the read*() and write() methods.

+Available data types are
+- bool (true or false)
+- int8 (-128 ..
+127)
+- int16 (-32768 ..
+32767)
+- int32 (-2147483646 ..
+2147483647)
+- int64 (-9,223,372,036,854,775,806 .. -9,223,372,036,854,775,807)
+- float (floating point number)

+You can get/set the position for reading from and writing to byte array by using the getReadPosition()/setReadPosition() and getWritePosition()/setWritePosition().

+If you read from or write to byte array the corresponding position will be advanced automatically.

 Usually byte arrays can be used to exchange/construct network packets/streams, texture data, mesh data, ...
 Also, using a byte array instead of a generic array for byte storage, results in using much less memory space.